-When single-site or multi-site backup is presented as the critical requirement, it’s important to note how applications, data, and VMs are backed up now.
-This seems obvious—and it is—but it’s also very important.
-In many instances the backup processes for applications vary wildly by application and by organization.
-Within some multi-site organizations, the process will vary significantly by location.
+When single-site or multi-site backup is presented as the critical requirement, it’s important to note how applications, data, and VMs are backed up today.
+In many instances, backup processes vary wildly by application.
+Within multi-site organizations, the backup processes can vary significantly from site to site.

-Where you back up is as important as what you’re backing up.
+Where you back up is as important as what you back up.

 Once backup questions are answered, the next step is typically replication.
 Replication can mean many things: having multiple SANs in sync, keeping copies of images or file server backups available in multiple locations, and so on.
-Many companies address backup and replication in one step—but many don’t.
+Some companies address backup and replication in one step — but many don’t.

-The critical aspect of replication is that it is happening in multiple high-availability data centers on high-availability/high-performance infrastructure.
+The critical aspect of replication is that it is happening in multiple, high-availability data centers on redundant, high-performance infrastructure.